 Note: don't forget to visit Rumah Bebe next door, which is where 1 of my true blue Peranakan besties gets her produce!
 (She's 1 of the best cooks I know too.)

-Have I missed out on any of your favourite food-related activities in Singapore?
-If so, let me know in the comments. 🙂 I'd love to hear from fellow Singapore foodies!
+Have I missed out on any of the best cooking classes in Singapore?
+If so, let me know in the comments. 🙂 I'd love to hear from fellow foodies!

 Comments